The Magic School Bus (TV series): Home media

 On July 31, 2012, New Video Group released the complete series on DVD in Region 1, as well as rereleases of the Warner Home Video DVDs.

 On August 15, 2013, Scholastic announced the complete series' availability on Netflix.
 Currently however only season 1 of the series is available to stream on Netflix.
+But the full series is available to stream on Peacock, and for free on Tubi, and The Roku Channel.

 Reception

 Critical response

 In a 2007 column for the online edition of The Wall Street Journal, Jason Fry expressed an overall appreciation for the series, but wrote that the episode "The Magic School Bus Gets Programmed" illustrated the rapid pace of technological change over the ten years since it first aired.
 He explained the episode presented an old-fashioned "technology-gone-amok" story about the respective roles of programmer and machine that was no longer relevant to children growing up in 2007.
 He suggested that an updated version of the episode would have focused instead on the perils of Internet searches and on network concepts surfacing at the time.